 The way he went about withdrawing charges against Mdluli was irrational and unlawful.
 The circumstances surrounding it — receiving representations from Mdluli before Mrwebi had even been officially appointed to head up the SCCU and taking the decision “without reference to his colleagues” — showed that he failed to act without favour, said the panel.

-At the time of publishing, the M&G was unable to obtain comment from Jiba and Mrwebi.
+At the time of publishing, the Mail & Guardian was unable to obtain comment from Jiba and Mrwebi.
 This article will be updated when comment is obtained.